saeunnh/CDM_in_different_crustal_settings/README.md

 The scripts are partly based on the scripts for the paper "Numerical modelling of convection-driven cooling, deformation and fracturing of thermo-poroelastic media" by I Stefansson, E Keilegavlen, S Halldórsdóttir and I Berre, that presented a proof-of-concept for CDM.
 However, in the present study, we simulate different geological settings known to host hydrothermal systems.

-The simulation results may be reproduced using version 1.4.2 of PorePy.
+The simulation results may be reproduced using version 1.4.2 of PorePy (GitHub page https://github.com/pmgbergen/porepy/).